 Expats moving to Botswana should consider renting accommodation close to their workplace and their children’s school.
-Most expats live in the capital city, Gaborone, in order to be close to all amenities and to avoid long journeys on local buses.
+Most expats live in the capital city, Gaborone, to be close to amenities and avoid long journeys on local buses.

 Types of accommodation in Botswana